alancoomeynts-hub/lifesciskills-academy/README.md

 -Address with map iframe modal
 -Contact Us - Career Advice - modal form
 -Social media links
+# Bugs
+ - Enquire now button felt out of place in the drawer on nav screen.
+To solve I made the button display none by default and used a media button to make it visible again at 992px breakpoint.
+ - Expected issue adding sticky CTA button for mobile screen.
+Hoping following source can help out: https://stackoverflow.com/questions/39617803/sticky-bottom-button-only-on-mobile
 # Code
 - Code for responsive grid from Bootstrap documents, implementation inspired by grid layout video from Boardwalk games project, modified to fit project.
 - Code for navbar from bootstrap documentation, customised for website.
-- Class to prevent navbar blocking main content inspired by boardwalk games project. padding value adjust in dev tools to fit project.
+- Class to prevent navbar blocking main content inspired by boardwalk games project.
+Padding value adjust in dev tools to fit project.

 Resources: